barrecan/FAB-Printable-Labels/README.md

 If you would like to contribute, the following work would be appreciated:
 - Adding new sets and supplementary products as they release.
+- Creating hero and class labels.
+- Creating rarity labels.
 - Creating SVG icons for FAB/LSS assets.